 WSJ.
 Magazine - Culture

-WSJ.’s monthly roundup of new pop releases: Everything that’s grabbing our attention, making us think or getting us dancing.
-Find this latest playlist and more on our Spotify page.
+Here’s WSJ.’s monthly roundup of new pop releases—everything that’s grabbing our attention, making us think or getting us dancing.

 The cultural icon, pandemic hero and newly minted beauty-brand mogul hates exercise, loves food and is thrilled by cheap makeup.

 Since opening the Inn at Little Washington in the late ’70s, the James Beard Award–winning chef Patrick O’Connell has transformed Washington, Virginia.
 Now he’s introducing Patty O’s Cafe & Bakery, his first new restaurant in 40 years.

 The acclaimed chef’s latest book, “We Are What We Eat,” is a broadside against the fast-food industry and an exploration of sustainability, in school lunches and elsewhere.
 The 77-year-old also shares a few of her favorite things.

 In addition to kite-surfing, tennis and bike rides, the Virgin Group founder also recently started lifting weights for the first time.

 An informal group of self-styled cryptocurrency advisors are using TikTok, Discord and other online platforms to instruct and, according to some, sometimes con nascent crypto investors.